Macatools/macapype/docs/command.rst

 Commands
 ********

-The main file is located in workflows and is called segment_petra.py and should be called like a python script:
+The main file is located in workflows and is called segment_pnh.py and should be called like a python script:

 .. code:: bash

-    $ python workflows/segment_petra.py
+    $ python workflows/segment_pnh.py

-**N.B. if you have installed the pypi version (e.g. using pip install macapype) or a docker/singularity version, you can replace the previous command by the following command:**
+**N.B. if you have installed the pypi version (e.g. using pip install skullTo3d) or a docker/singularity version, you can replace the previous command by the following command:**

 .. code:: bash

-    $ segment_petra
+    $ segment_pnh